athos/Postmortem/README.md

 ;=> [0 1 3 6 10 15]
 ```

-Any Clojure data can be used as a log entry key, such as keywords (as in the example),
+Any Clojure data can be used as a log entry key, such as keywords (as in the above examples),
 symbols, integers, strings or whatever .
 In fact, you can even use a runtime value as a key, not only a literal value, and
 thus log entry keys can be used to collect and group the log data: